 2.7.2 Provisions regarding ESG investing in governing documents are aligned with fiduciary obligations.

-Practice 3.1 – A prudent due diligence process is followed to select each service provider and specific products and services.
+Practice 3.1 – Follow a prudent due diligence process to select each service provider and specific products and services.

 3.1.1 Prudent criteria are identified for each due diligence process used to select service providers.